DukeDai/material2/guides/schematics.md

 Angular Material comes packaged with Angular CLI schematics to make creating Material applications easier.

-## Install Schematics
+### Install Schematics
-Schematics come packaged with Angular Material, so once you have installed the npm package, they will be available via the Angular CLI.
+Schematics come packaged with Angular Material.
+Once you have installed the npm package, they will be available via the Angular CLI.

-Using the command below will automatically install Angular Material for you and run the install schematic.
+Using the command below will install Angular Material for you and run the install schematic.

 ```
 ng add @angular/material
 ```

-The install schematic will help you to quickly add Material to a new project.
+The install schematic will help you add Material to a new project.
 This schematic will:

 - Ensure project dependencies are placed in `package.json`
 - Ensure project dependencies are placed in your app module
-- Add Prebuilt or Setup Custom Theme
+- Add a Prebuilt Theme or Setup a Custom Theming configuration
 - Add Roboto fonts to your index.html
+- Add the Material Icon font to your index.html
-- Apply simple CSS reset to body
+- Add global styles to
+  - Remove margins from `body`
+  - Set `height: 100%` on `html` and `body`
+  - Make Roboto the default font of your app
-- Install and load `hammerjs` for gestures in your project.
+- Install and import `hammerjs` for touch gesture support in your project

 ## Generator Schematics
 In addition to the install schematic, Angular Material has three schematics it comes packaged with: